ramshindijamekar/CourtPredict/README.md

-# NCAA Basketball Tournament Bracket Prediction Project
+# COURT PREDICT: NCAA TOURNAMENT SHOWDOWN

 This project aims to predict the outcomes of the NCAA Men's and Women's basketball tournaments using machine learning techniques.
 The goal is to create a portfolio of bracket predictions that maximize the Average Bracket Score as per the evaluation criteria provided.